iLib-js/ilib-mono/packages/ilib-loctool-android-layout/README.md

 ilib-loctool-android-layout is a plugin for the loctool that allows it to read and localize android layout xml files.

-## Release Notes

-### v1.0.3

-- update dependencies
-- convert unit tests from nodeunit to jest

-### v1.0.2

-- update dependencies
-- use the loctool's logger instead of its own

-### v1.0.1

-- Add missing functions that loctool needs to get resources out of this plugin

-### v1.0.0

-- initial release
-- support Android layout.xml files
-    - extract and localize strings
-    - externalize some other strings automatically into the strings.xml file

 ## License

 Copyright © 2019-2021, JEDLSoft